CentyLab/AP33772-Cpp/README.md

 + Current reading
 + NTC temperature reading

+## Usage
+Drag and drop file from "Compiled for PicoPD" to test out the code without compiling.
+However, some code does has load switch turn on by default.
+Ensure your connected device can handle the voltage at VBUS.

+Else if you would like to compile your own code, ensure to install [arlephilhower's Pico Core](https://github.com/earlephilhower/arduino-pico#installation) so that you can call Wire.setSCL() and Wire.setSDA()

 ## On going
 - [ ] Complete safety parameters configuration
 - [ ] Mask setting